 During practices, the team focuses on a variety of different items:

 - Driving Practice

 - Analysis and revision of Robot

 - Marketing and notebook recording

-In the past year, Marist volunteered to host five FTC meets including states.
-From October to December, Marist transformed the library from a place of study to a place of work in about an hour on Fridays prior to the meets.
-Many teams from around Georgia would come to compete in these tournaments.
+In the past year, Marist volunteered to host five FTC meets including states for the Atlanta league.
+From October to December, Marist transformed Khurt Gym to in about an hour on Fridays prior to the meets.
+Many teams came from different schools around the Atlanta area to compete in these meets, and with Marist’s highest participation yet, we contributed 16 of these teams.
 Thanks to our many volunteers, all of these meets were successful and ran smoothly.